pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

     -addr string
         the address that Drainer provides service (default "192.168.0.10:8249") -c int
-        to synchronize the downstream concurrency number, and a bigger value means better throughput performance (default 1) -config string
+        to replicate the downstream concurrency number, and a bigger value means better throughput performance (default 1) -config string
         to configure the file path of Drainer; if you specifies the configuration file, Drainer reads the configuration first; if the corresponding configuration also exists in the command line argument, Pump uses the command line configuration to cover that in the configuration file
     -data-dir string